microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/_index.md

   * `deployPostgreSQL` - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller and Azure SQL Managed Instance scenario, we leave it set to _**false**_.
   * `kubernetesVersion` - AKS version
   * `dnsPrefix` - AKS unique DNS prefix
+  * `deployBastion` - Choice to deploy Azure Bastion or not to connect to the client VM.
+  * `bastionHostName` - Azure Bastion host name.

     > **Note: In case you decided to deploy SQL Managed Instance in an highly-available fashion, refer to the ["High Availability"](##-High-Availability-with-Always-On-availability-groups) section in this readme.
 Also note that this capability is currently in [preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes)**.